DUNE/computing-training-basics-short/_episodes/03-data-management.md

 1. A rule-based system to get files to Rucio Storage Elements around the world and keep them there.
 2. To return the "nearest" replica of any data file for use either in interactive or batch file use.
 It is expected that most DUNE users will not be regularly using direct Rucio commands, but other wrapper scripts that calls them indirectly.

-As of the date of this May 2022 tutorial:
+As of the date of this January 2023 tutorial:
-- The Rucio client is not installed as a part of the standard DUNE client software
+- The Rucio client is installed in CVMFS.
+- "setup rucio" to get it.
 - Most DUNE users are not yet enabled to use it.
 But when we do, some of the commands will look like this:

 ~~~